UlrichBerntien/UBackup/README.md

 - Create BTRFS snapshot on a source volume
 - Create maximal 1 snapshot per day
 - Copy snapshot to other BTRFS volume, uses automatically incremental copy
-- Copy snapshot via rsync to other volumes
+- Copy snapshot via rsync to other filesystem volumes, e.g. exfat
 - Configuration in json file
-- Identification of the volumes by UUIDs
+- Identification of the source and destination volumes by UUIDs
+- Automatic decryption with cryptsetup tool
-- Command line tool, could be integrated in cron or anacron
+- Command line tool

 ## Design ideas